NWBY/NWBY/README.md

 ### Hey! :soccer:

 I'm [Sam](https://twitter.com/SamNewby_), a full-stack developer from the UK.
-I currently work at [Nimbus Hosting](https://nimbushosting.co.uk) where I work mostly with Laravel and Vue.js.
+I currently work at [Tails.com](https://tails.com) where I work mostly with Python, Flask and Vue.js.

-Currently, I'm focusing on improving my Python knowledge and skills and trying to contribute to open source projects more.
+Currently, I'm focusing on improving my Python & Rust knowledge and skills and trying to write as much as possible.